 My parents visited Cheong Fatt Tze Mansion and thought it was pretty impressive.

-I hope that helps you a bit. over 7 years agoAnswered by Erin Furness via Travellr.com
+I hope that helps you a bit. about 8 years agoAnswered by Erin Furness via Travellr.com